General College Admissions

 Students who have not completed the 10th grade must meet with the NCC Dean of Students prior to applying to the College.

-Testers with documented disabilities who wish to take the placement test under modified conditions should contact the Coordinator of Student Access/Ability Services at (203) 857-7192.
+Students with documented disabilities who may require assessment under modified conditions should contact the Coordinator of Student Access/Ability Services at (203) 857-7192.

 If you were born after December 31, 1956, Connecticut State Law requires that all full-time and degree seeking students enrolled in postsecondary schools be adequately protected against measles, mumps and rubella.
 In addition, all full-time and matriculating students except those born in the continental United States prior to January 1, 1980, must provide proof of immunization against varicella (chicken pox).
 Students must have two doses of each vaccine administered at least one month apart to ensure adequate immunization.